greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpstart.html.md

 ## <a id="section4"></a>Options

 -a
 :   Do not prompt the user for confirmation.
-Disables interactive mode.
+Deactivates interactive mode.

 -B parallel\_processes
 :   The number of segments to start in parallel.
 If not specified, the utility will start up to 64 parallel processes depending on how many segment instances it needs to start.